ninajlu/lazygf/README.md

 LazyGF is open source on GitHub today (uses Flux Lora model on Replicate, Github Actions, and Telegram API and takes about ~10 min to set up!)
 💕Happy Valentine’s Day💕! (and as always happy coding!)

 (individual results may vary.
 LazyGF is not meant to be a substitute for real human connection.
 Please only use photos of people you have the rights to the likeness of! 🙏)

-LazyGF automatically sends daily AI-generated pictures of you (in amazing styles and scenarios!) along with sweet customized messages to your partner via Telegram.
+LazyGF automatically sends daily AI-generated LORA Flux pictures of you along with sweet customized messages to your partner via Telegram.
 Keep the romance alive while you're out there crushing it!

 ## ✨ Features